Digital Signage with Open-Source-Software

 As you may know, I developed the Digital Signage Player, which is used by SmilControl and others.
 People as well as companies are allowed to copy, modify, even rename and sell it.
 The copyleft only requires that customers get access to the source code on demand.

 If Company X fails to comply, they break the contract and there is a fallback to the normal copyright.
 In that case, it would be possible to claim royalties.
 As a rule, companies follow the GPL because they have to fear a serious loss of reputation as soon as the GPL violation becomes public.
-This has happened several times in the last decades and the license has been legally confirmed several times in the meantime.
+This has happened several times in the last decades and the license has been legally confirmed several times meanwhile.

-What are the benefits of Open Source for Digital Signage?
+What are the benefits of Open-Source for Digital Signage?

-There are four basic advantages of open source digital signage for companies.
+There are four basic advantages of open-source digital signage for companies.

 Transparency